Improving Community Health and Well-Being

 NFF has long supported community-based providers of healthcare and human services, including Federally Qualified Health Centers, with financing and consulting services.
 Building on this deep experience, we are now helping both community-based organizations and large healthcare systems explore collaborations that could produce healthier communities.

-Among our recent and ongoing health work:
+Our recent and ongoing health work:

-AIM Healthy™: This NFF fund helps California providers of supportive housing, elder care, behavioral health, and other essential community services play their crucial role in achieving better health outcomes.
+AIM Healthy™: This NFF fund helped California providers of supportive housing, elder care, behavioral health, and other essential community services play their crucial role in achieving better health outcomes.
 To learn more about NFF's customized financing for providers of healthcare and social services, click here and here.